AdobeDocs/campaign.en/help/v8/dev/architecture.md

 Three types of environments available with Campaign Cloud Service:

-* **Production environment**: hosts the applications for the business practitioners.
+* Production environment: hosts the applications for the business practitioners.

-* **Stage environment**: used for various performance and quality tests before changes to the application are pushed to the production environment.
+* Stage environment: used for various performance and quality tests before changes to the application are pushed to the production environment.

-* **Development environment**: allows developers to implement Campaign under the same runtime conditions as the stage and production environments.
+* Development environment: allows developers to implement Campaign under the same runtime conditions as the stage and production environments.

 You can export and import packages from one environment to another.

-[!DNL :arrow_upper_right:] Learn more about packages in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/administration-basics/working-with-data-packages.html)
+:arrow_upper_right: Learn more about packages in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/administration-basics/working-with-data-packages.html?lang=en#about-data-packages)

 ## Mid-sourcing deployment{#mid-sourcing-deployment}